zijianhuang/apptranslation/README.md

 * Google Cloud Translation v3
 * Microsoft Azure AI Translator

-You should setup your own accounts and and API credentials of these engines.
+You should setup your own accounts and API credentials of these engines.

-**Supported Conversion:
+**Supported Conversion:**
-* Between ResX and XLIFF 1.2 / 2.0
+* Convert and merge between ResX and XLIFF 1.2 / 2.0

+Through proper scripting, .NET translation resource could be using XLIFF as Translation Memory.

 **Remarks:**
 * It is presumed that you have rich experience in using each translation engine through API regarding setup and authentication.
 Or you study the documentations of respective engines.

 **Supported Operating Systems:**

 * Windows
 * MacOS
 * Linux